top of page

 20240913_182727.jpg

-What types of animals do we care for?
+What species do we care for?

-Reptiles and amphibians: we can take in a limited number of reptiles and amphibians, although we are not always able to accommodate large snapping turtles
+Reptiles and amphibians*: we can take in a limited number of reptiles and amphibians, although we are not always able to accommodate large snapping turtles due to space restrictions.
+Please reach out with inquiries!

 Animals